bclover/real-world-functional-programming-book/gitbook/part3/every.md

 # every: 3 things go in, true or false comes out

 The `every` function takes an `Array` and a predicate function (a function that only returns `true` or `false`).
-It returns `true` if every item that's given to the predicate returns true, else `false`.
+It returns `true` if every item that's given to the predicate returns `true`, else `false`.
 It's a great example of an Array comprehension that is built upon `reduce`.
 It's used a lot in data validation.

 Think of `every` as asking "Is everything true that ___".
 The blank is whatever your predicate function is figuring out to be true or not based on the input.